replicatedhq/help-center/content/docs/ldap-and-identity/overview.md

 {{< linked_headline "Configuration" >}}

-To enable the identity services in your application, a top level key in your release yaml must be present:
+To enable the identity services in your application, a top level `identity.enabled` key in your release yaml must be present:

 ```yaml